 Erica Levesque, Editor

 Erica graduated with her Master of Science in Anthrozoology from Canisius College in May 2021.
 A longtime vegan and animal-rights activist, Erica hopes to further her education after Canisius through a continued focus on vegan studies and critical animal studies.
 Her long-term goal is to write a book pertaining to these topics and to continue promoting a vegan, compassionate lifestyle.

-Erica lives in Tucson, Arizona with her husband, Rick, sons Strummer and Gibson, and their 135-lb Mastiff/ Rottweiler mix, Lemmy.
+Erica lives in Tucson, Arizona, with her husband, Rick, sons Strummer and Gibson, and their 125-lb rescued Mastiff/ Rottweiler mix, Lemmy.

 Dr. Joshua Russell, Faculty Advisor